ProGet 2022: What is Software Composition Analysis (SCA)?

 What are Projects & Releases?

-A project represents an application, microservice, or other software component that is built using open-source or third-party software packages.
+A project represents an application, microservice, or other software components that are built using open-source or third-party software packages.
 They’re intended to represent software that you deploy to servers, the cloud, customers, etc.

 Projects, releases, and the packages they use will be automatically created when you integrate ProGet into your CI/CD pipeline, which I’ll talk about in a little bit.